Urogynecology Subspecialists, Woodstock, Canton

 For many women who aren’t aware that there are treatments available, pelvic disorders can be embarrassing and may even lead to greater medical complications if not treated.
 Routine examinations in general physicians’ offices don’t always screen for pelvic floor disorders.
 Women who are experiencing symptoms should not be afraid to speak up.
 Symptoms like leaking or vaginal bulges are not a normal part of aging.
 Urogynecology specialists are used to talking about these issues and can help.
 Women who take an active role in their care will find that they are not alone and have a variety of options – both surgical and non-surgical – for restoring their quality of life.

-If you have questions about your gynecological health or would like to consult with one of our specialists, please call 770.720.7733 or request an appointment.
+If you have questions about your gynecological health or would like to consult with one of our specialists, please call 770.720.7733 or schedule an appointment.